 From now on, whenever you execute a deployment to that environment, a compliance scan is automatically run by Copado.

-You can set up a scheduled job to run a compliance scan in an Org Credential or a Git Snapshot record.
+You can set up a scheduled job to run a compliance scan in a Credential or a Git Snapshot record.
 To do so, follow the steps below:

 - Navigate to the Scheduled Jobs tab and click on New.

 - From the Look up Copado Webhook, select either Run Compliance Scan on Credential or Run Compliance Scan on Git Snapshot.